zaunerc/eclipserunnerplugin/README.md

 1. The P2 update will be located under `$ com.eclipserunner.update_site/target/repository`.
 Upload the contents of this directory to e.g. `https://bintray.com/zaunerc/p2/eclipserunner/latest`.

 1. Start the next development iteration: `$ mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion="1.3.4.qualifier"`

+1. Update version number of the target artifact to `1.3.4-SNAPSHOT` in `com.eclipserunner.parent/pom.xml`.

 1. Create a new commit: `$ git commit -a -m "Creating v1.3.4 snapshot build."`